OT1devl/Data-Structures/README.md

 ---

 ### 📜 **About the Repository**
 This repository contains implementations of various classic data structures from scratch, written in **Python**, **C++**, and **Java**.
-The goal is to help users understand the fundamental principles of data structures by building them manually, without relying on external libraries or frameworks.
+The goal is to help users understand the fundamental principles of data structures by building them manually.

 ---